 The parking lot is located below, behind the trees to the right.
 And this is what we saw when we reached the top:

-If you look closely at the trails map above, you will notice that you need to make a small detour to visit the caves.
+If you look closely at the tracks map above, you will notice that you must make a small detour to visit the caves.
 And since we initially skipped them, we decided to return.

 Since I was with a child carrier backpack, I let my older daughter explore first.
-And she said that there is not much to see.
+And she said that there was not much to see.

 Further ahead, you will see a lone tree and a viewpoint.
 From that viewpoint, you can see a living quarter in the eastern part of the village.